 d.
 Laugh and forgive

-It should be no surprise that this is my final piece of advice for changing your mindset.
+No surprise that this is my final piece of advice for changing your mindset.
 I love laughter, both as a lifestyle (take life as it comes, and don't take it too seriously), and as a practice to help us move past mistakes and enjoy life.
 When you make a mistake, or find yourself getting overwhelmed by an assignment, try to laugh about it.
-You are human, and you make mistakes.
-They are not a big deal, and they do not define you.
+You're human, and you make mistakes.
+They're not a big deal, and they do not define you.

 The last piece of advice I have as you try to track these goals and move towards less perfectionistic habits and thoughts is to journal.
 Whether in a planner, a notebook, or a diary you bought just for the occasion, journal your thoughts and feelings as you change your thoughts and lifestyle.
 Use your entries as a chance to remind yourself of the statements above, to reflect on your progress, and to grow as a person.
 You will find some great questions to keep in mind as you journal on page 10 of your workbook.